Conda environments

 conda env list

-1. To activate your conda environment and install required packages from a provided txt file, run:
+1. To activate your conda environment and install the required packages from a provided txt file, run:

 conda activate myenv